MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 ### <a name="to-adjust-the-inventory-quantity-of-multiple-items-in-basic-warehouse-configurations"></a>To adjust the inventory quantity of multiple items in basic warehouse configurations
 On the **Item Journal** page, you can post item transaction directly to adjust inventory in connection with purchases, sales, and positive or negative adjustments without using documents.

 If you often use the item journal to post the same or similar journal lines, for example, in connection with material consumption, you can use the **Standard Item Journal** page to make this recurring work easier.
-For more information, see [Working with Standard Journals](ui-work-general-journals.md#working-with-standard-journals).
+For more information, see [Work with Standard Journals](ui-work-general-journals.md#work-with-standard-journals).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Journals**, and then choose the related link.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]